|Policy Category||Ethics, Integrity and Legal Compliance Policies|

 - Other information you chose to provide to support your health, safety, and well-being in your program.

-C. Applicable specifically to University employees
+C. Applicable specifically to University employees and applicants for employment

 D. Notification of Changes

 The University reserves the right to change this Policy at any time.
 We will republish this Policy to reflect those changes.
 Posting new versions of this Policy at this location will constitute sufficient notice of those changes in our Policy.